emteknetnz/silverstripe-community-info/README.md

 [x] Access public repositories
 ```

-travis_org_token can be found at https://travis-ci.org/account/preferences.
-It's important you use the token from from the .org site not the .com site which behaves differently and will include your private repos.
+travis_com_token can be found at https://travis-ci.org/account/preferences.
+It's important you use the token from from the .com site not the .org site.
+The .com api can include data from your personal private github repos so only use this on a local trusted computer.
+Private repos are filtered out in queries by default.

 ## Usage